Hashtag Web3 Logo

 How Hash Functions Work

-A hash function takes input of any size—a word, document, or entire database—and produces a fixed-length output.
+A hash function takes input of any size, such as a word, document, or entire database, and produces a fixed-length output.
 Bitcoin uses SHA-256, which always produces a 256-bit (64-character hexadecimal) output regardless of input size.
 Hashing "Hello" and hashing the entire Wikipedia database both produce 64-character strings.

 The process is deterministic and one-way.
 The same input always yields the same hash, but you cannot reverse the process to recover the input from the hash.
-This one-way property is crucial for security—you can prove you know data by showing its hash without revealing the actual data.
+This one-way property is important for security.
+You can prove you know data by showing its hash without revealing the actual data.

 Properties of Cryptographic Hashes

 Cryptographic hash functions must satisfy several properties.
 Determinism means identical inputs produce identical outputs.
-Preimage resistance ensures you can't work backward from a hash to find the input.
-Second preimage resistance means you can't find a different input producing the same hash as a known input.
+Preimage resistance ensures you cannot work backward from a hash to find the input.
+Second preimage resistance means you cannot find a different input producing the same hash as a known input.

-Collision resistance is critical—it should be computationally infeasible to find two different inputs producing the same hash.
-While collisions theoretically exist (infinite possible inputs, finite possible outputs), good hash functions make finding collisions so difficult it's practically impossible.
+Collision resistance is critical.
+It should be computationally infeasible to find two different inputs producing the same hash.
+While collisions theoretically exist, good hash functions make finding collisions so difficult that it is practically impossible.
 SHA-256's 2^256 possible outputs ensure collision probability is negligibly small.

 The avalanche effect describes how small input changes cause large hash changes.
 Changing a single bit in the input completely changes the output hash, with roughly half the bits flipping.
 This makes hash functions sensitive to any modification, no matter how minor.